What Is Neck Pain?

 Neck pain is discomfort in the part of the body between the head (base of the skull) and the torso.
 Neck pain ranges in severity ranging from mild to severe.
 The neck contains blood vessels, nerves, muscles, esophagus, larynx, trachea, thyroid gland, parathyroid glands, lymph nodes, major blood vessels (the carotid arteries and jugular veins), the cervical vertebrae, and the top of the spinal cord.
 Neck pain may involve one or more of the structures in the neck.
 Cervical pain is another name for neck pain.

 What Causes Neck Pain?

 Neck pain is a common medical condition.
 Neck pain can be caused by many disorders and diseases in any one of the components that make up the neck structures.
-Causes of neck pain include the following:
+7 Possible causes of neck pain include the following:

 What Are Risk Factors for Neck Pain?

 Risk factors for neck pain include injuries like automobile accidents or involvement in sports activities such as football, strains (such as poor positioning of the neck while sleeping), certain cancer-causing exposures such as overexposure to X-rays (thyroid cancers), and exposure to infectious agents that may affect the spinal nerves (meningitis, TB) or the bones in the spine (osteomyelitis).
 Individuals who take drugs like ketamine, amphetamines, cocaine, and neuroleptics are at risk of triggering painful neck muscle spasms.

 The complications for neck pain depend on the underlying cause.
 Most individuals with only muscle strain as the underlying cause usually have no complications.

 - Uncomfortable twisting of the neck (torticollis) may be a treatable complication of muscle strain or a drug reaction.